 Mintos review updated November 27th, 2020 

 Payments are received at different times throughout the month.

-Am I Lending To The Mintos Platform Or To Borrowers?
+Am I Lending To The Mintos The Company Or To Borrowers?

-All loan contracts are between the investors and borrowers.
+All loan contracts are between lenders and borrowers.

 What Are The Fees?